 5. Are you able to manage your workload effectively?

 It is essential to ask this question to your employees to understand what is the amount of workload an employee is assigned.
 Distribution of workload should be done judiciously, each member of the team should be aware of their roles and responsibilities along with the nature of work.

 6. Do you feel respected in your workplace?

 Respect is one of the most important factors in the workplace.
-If your employees don’t feel respected at the workplace, their morale will surely be dwindling.
+If your employees don’t feel respected in the workplace, their morale will surely be dwindling.
 It is important organizations treat their employees with utmost dignity.
 Through this employee morale survey, organizations can know if their employees feel the same way.